COVID-19 And The Training Industry: 7 Top Tips For Training Providers

-As the Government introduces social distancing measures amid the growing threat of Coronavrius on the UK population, the training industry in particular is staring in the face an uncertain and turbulent few months.
+As the UK government re-introduces a second national lockdown amid the rising cases within the UK population, the training industry once again is staring in the face an uncertain and turbulent few months.
 In an industry that traditionally relies heavily on face-to-face interaction, there’s absolutely no doubt that alongside the expected health implications, training businesses are going to feel the effects through reduced demand, cancelled courses and employee absence.

-With the above in mind, it’s important to identify and be clear about the issues your particular training business is likely to face. accessplanit work with hundreds of training providers worldwide, and we’ve identified 7 ways you can mitigate and de-risk the impact Coronavirus will have on your organisation.
+With the above in mind, it’s important to identify and be clear about the issues your particular training business is likely to face. accessplanit work with hundreds of training providers worldwide, and we’ve identified 7 ways you can mitigate and de-risk the impact COVID-19 will have on your training business.

 1. Introduce Or Increase Volume of eLearning

 If online learning is something your training business has been thinking about introducing, there’s perhaps no better time to give it a trial run.

 It goes without saying; training departments that already offer some form of self-serve eLearning are in a particularly strong position as far as minimising service disruption.
 Let’s be clear, this doesn’t have to be bespoke-created, visually stunning portfolio of courses – a simple content upload or quiz could be just the stop-gap that’s needed until the threat level reduces.
 Looking more long term, a blended offering of face-to-face and online learning ultimately will help your offerings to become more flexible, for both the business and learners alike.

 There are a number of great eLearning authoring tools that can help you get started, from free tools like Easygenerator to customisable and scalable tools like Elucidat.
 Outside of eLearning content, you can keep your learners engaged in other ways, such as creating a survey, poll, quiz or assessment through SurveyMonkey or using the free tool Canva to create aesthetic, supplementary course content, with no design skills required!